hexters/laramodule/README.md

 # Inertia Support

-> For inertia support will be coming soon, stay tuned for updates.
-And follow me in [@Hexters](https://twitter.com/hexters)

 Laramodule is already supported for integration with InertiaJs.
 Follow the official Inertia.js website to see the installation steps. [inertiajs.com](https://inertiajs.com)

 ## Inertia with VueJs